wccbuck/cexi-luashitacast-profiles/README.md

 # cexi-luashitacast-profiles
 A set of lua files to be used with Luashitacast on the [CatsEye XI](https://www.catseyexi.com) private server for the game Final Fantasy XI.

 These scripts are works-in-progress that I use for my own character in-game (Ziphion).
 I'm posting these publicly as a way to offer more examples for people to reference as they craft their own lua scripts.
-Only a few jobs are represented here (SAM, THF, WHM, BLU, BRD, BLM, SMN, and RNG); as I start using other jobs more, I will add luas for them here.
+Only a few jobs are represented here (SAM, THF, WHM, BLU, BRD, BLM, SMN, RNG, GEO); as I start using other jobs more, I will add luas for them here.

 ## Features